 RC&I has embarked on a new outreach initiative by introducing the Café Scientifique concept - a first for Cape Town.
 The aim is to stimulate discussions around science, engineering and innovation and encourage broader interaction with society.

-We will launch a local branch of this international grassroots movement, described as:
+We have launched a local branch of this international grassroots movement, described as:

 - "…… a place where, along with a cup of coffee or a glass of wine, anyone can come to explore the latest ideas in science and technology.
 Meetings take place in cafes, bars, restaurants and even theatres, but always outside a traditional academic context." www.cafescientifique.org